GramsesII/wol_and_update/README.txt

 Short explanation of files and dir(s). used by 'Wake on Lan and upgrade' script.
 --------------------------------------------------------------------------------

-This projekt are the result of me not wanting to typ 4 lines everytime I needed to update a backup machine running a html/team speak server.
-And i needed a project to take my mind of things.
+This project is the result of me not wanting to type 4 lines every time I need to update a backup machine running a html/team speak server.
+And I needed a project to take my mind of things.
 This script is what it is, it was/is a fun project no more no less :) I am by no means a pro when we talk about making code.